Introduction to AbaPerls

 A Module-Based Database

-The product I work with consists of several modules, some large and some small, and each costumer typically has his configuration.
+The product I work with consists of several modules, some large and some small, and each costumer typically has their configuration.
 Unless there is some special reason, all modules reside in the same database, as high-level modules typically refer to tables and stored procedures in the base modules.

 DBUPDGEN can also work with a config-file and generate an update script for many subsystems.
 When you run the update script, it checks the database for available subsystems, and ignores the subsystems in the script not present in the database.